mehulagg/gitlab/doc/user/packages/container_registry/index.md

 the Container Registry after the policy runs.
 The next time the policy runs, the remaining tags are included, so it may take multiple runs for all tags to be deleted.

+NOTE: **Note**
+The cleanup policy will match based on tag name only, not the full path. [gitlab-#281071](https://gitlab.com/gitlab-org/gitlab/-/issues/281071) proposes supporting the full path, which allows you to cleanup up dynamically named tags.

 ### Create a cleanup policy

 You can create a cleanup policy in [the API](#use-the-cleanup-policy-api) or the UI.